dotnet/runtime/docs/coreclr/building/freebsd-instructions.md

 We don't _yet_ have support for building managed code on FreeBSD, so you'll need a Windows machine with clones of both the CoreCLR and CoreFX projects.

-You will build `mscorlib.dll` out of the coreclr repository and the rest of the framework that out of the corefx repository.
-For mscorlib (from a regular command prompt window) run:
+You will build `System.Private.CoreLib.dll` out of the coreclr repository and the rest of the framework that out of the corefx repository.
+For System.Private.CoreLib (from a regular command prompt window) run:

 ```
 D:\git\coreclr> build.cmd freebsdmscorlib
 ```

-The output is placed in `bin\Product\FreeBSD.x64.Debug\mscorlib.dll`.
+The output is placed in `bin\Product\FreeBSD.x64.Debug\System.Private.CoreLib.dll`.
 You'll want to copy this to the runtime folder on your FreeBSD machine. (e.g. `~/coreclr-demo/runtime`)

 For the rest of the framework, you need to pass some special parameters to build.cmd when building out of the CoreFX repository.